Developers rely on application performance management (APM) tools to determine how their applications perform pre- and post-deployment.

 Below is a screenshot showing more detailed information about errors in the application.

 The next screenshot shows the available logs for the application.
-You can filter for host/server name (if you have more than one server being monitored), log level, or log type, as well as by hour, specific date, and a date range.
+You can filter for host/server name (if you have more than one server being monitored), log level, or log type, as well as by the hour, specific date, and a date range.

 There are also links to alerts and notifications on the top right, which are particularly useful for troubleshooting.